mosTavassoli/RunTogether-UX/M1/milestone1.md

 <p align="center">
   <img alt="images/observe7" src="images/observe7.jpg" width="350">
   <br>
-    <em> A woman was calling her friend to join her for running.</em>
+    <em> Lisa is an amature runner , every time before running she calls her friends to join her but this time she could not find them in the park.</em>
 </p>

 <p align="center">
   <img alt="images/observe8" src="images/observe8.jpg" width="350">
   <br>
-    <em> The man was tired of running and he was walking slowly.</em>
+    <em> Roberto is a retired man , he some times runs in the park. in this picture he was tired of running and he looked unmotivated. </em>
 </p>

  <p align="center">
   <img alt="images/observe9" src="images/observe9.jpg" width="350">
   <br>
-    <em> A woman tried to run near the slow man , suddenly the man started to run faster.</em>
+    <em> Suddenly a woman wanted to pass near Roberto , he felt like he was in competition and he started to run faster.</em>
 </p>

 ### Interviews